rcook/pansite/README.md

 Each `path` entry defines a route that the web app will respond to.
 The `target` key defines the cached content file to return in response to this route.

 The cached content files are currently built using [Shake][shake] using rules generated from the `routes.yaml` file.
 Thus, the app itself defines how to build the cached content files using a simple declarative format.
-There is a silly test site defined under `_site`, specifically in [`_site/routes.yaml`][routes-example] that demonstrates the idea.
+There is a silly test site defined under `_app`, specifically in [`_app/routes.yaml`][routes-example] that demonstrates the idea.
 I do not want to allow the app's content itself to provide a Shake build script since I do not want to allow the user-provided content to run arbitrary commands on my server.
 Instead, the simple declarative rules in `routes.yaml` constrain what the build system can do while still keeping it useful.

 I expect that I will also directly link to the [Pandoc][pandoc-hackage] libraries instead of having Shake shell out to the `pandoc` executable.